 Lawrence was born at 8a Victoria Street, the first of the family’s four Eastwood homes.
 Learn about life in the mining community which shaped Lawrence’s childhood and writing, see rooms where the family lived and view personal items and some of Lawrence’s original watercolour paintings.

-Lord Byron, along with his daughter Ada Lovelace (mathematician and writer known for her work on Charles Babbage’s early mechanical computer), are interred within the church in the Byron family vault.
+Lord Byron and his famous daughter Ada Lovelace (mathematician and writer known for her work on Charles Babbage’s early mechanical computer), are interred within the church in the Byron family vault.
 Visitors from around the world make pilgrimages to St. Mary Magdalene to see Byron's last resting place and learn about his life and works.
 Combine with a visit to Newstead Abbey to complete the story of Byron and enjoy a Grade II Listed Church of England parish church.

 Wollaton Hall is a spectacular Grade I listed Elizabethan Mansion, built in the 1580s by Sir Francis Willoughby, standing on a natural hill, three miles west of Nottingham City Centre.
-Wollaton Hall is set in five hundred acres of spectacular gardens and parkland and was used as the setting for Wayne Manor in the 2012 Batman film, Dark Knight Rises
+Wollaton Hall is set in five hundred acres of spectacular gardens and parkland and was used as the setting for Wayne Manor in the 2012 Christopher Nolan Batman film, Dark Knight Rises.
+On site, in addition to the historic hall and its sumptuous grounds, visitors will find Nottingham's Natural History Museum, and Nottingham's Industrial Museum (open on Saturday, Sunday and some Bank Holidays).

 Legendary home of Robin Hood and an awe-inspiring nature reserve of ancient oak trees.
 Once part of a royal hunting forest, Sherwood Forest National Nature Reserve covers 450 acres and incorporates some truly ancient areas of native woodland, where slender birch trees grow alongside more than one thousand veteran oaks, most of which are over 500 years old.
 Visit the famous Major Oak, which is known throughout the world for its connection to Nottinghamshire’s legendary hero Robin Hood.
-You can see the oak whenever the Sherwood Forest Visitor Centre is open (10am – 5pm in the summer and 10.30am – 4.30pm in winter).
+You can see the oak whenever the Sherwood Forest Visitor Centre is open.

 Colwick Hall Hotel is a Georgian country house mansion set in over 60 acres of parkland and was once the ancestral home of Lord Byron before the family moved to nearby Newstead Abbey.
 Colwick Hall boasts 16 luxurious and individually designed bedrooms with views across either a lake or racecourse, and a fine dining restaurant; Byron's Brasserie.
 The bedrooms and suites at Colwick Hall Hotel have been sympathetically restored to their former glory.